 - Your sauerkraut will be ready in three days up to six weeks.
 I let my batch ferment for five days.
 Let yours ferment longer if you'd prefer a more tangy sauerkraut.

-- When it is finished fermenting, store your sauerkraut in the fridge with a regular canning jar lid and rim.
+- When it is finished fermenting, store your sauerkraut in the refrigerator with a regular canning jar lid and rim.
 Keep the jar weight in the jar to keep the sauerkraut pressed below the level of the brine.

 - This recipe makes approximately three cups of sauerkraut, or twelve ¼-cup servings.